odoo/owl/doc/component.md

 component was patched.
 Note that this hook will not be called if the compoent is not in the DOM (this can happen with components with `t-keepalive`).

-Updating the compoent state in this hook is possible, but not encouraged.
+Updating the component state in this hook is possible, but not encouraged.
 One need to be careful, because updates here will cause rerender, which in turn will cause other calls to patched.
 So, we need to be particularly careful at avoiding endless cycles.